-As of December 31, 2015 and 2014, we had \$1.2 billion and \$1.3 billion, respectively, outstanding under our repurchase agreements.
-As of December 31, 2015, our outstanding repurchase agreements were with thirteen counterparties.
+As of each of December 31, 2016 and December 31, 2015, we had \$1.2 billion outstanding under our repurchase agreements.
+As of December 31, 2016, our outstanding repurchase agreements were with thirteen counterparties.

-Amount at risk represents the aggregate excess, if any, for each counterparty of the fair value of collateral held by such counterparty over the amounts outstanding under repurchase agreements.
-The following table reflects counterparties for which the amounts at risk relating to our repurchase agreements was greater than 5% of shareholders' equity as of December 31, 2015 and 2014.
+Amount at risk represents the excess, if any, for each counterparty of the fair value of collateral held by such counterparty over the amounts outstanding under repurchase agreements.
+The following table reflects counterparties for which the amounts at risk relating to our repurchase agreements was greater than 5% of shareholders' equity as of December 31, 2016 and 2015.